 By the end of this course you should be able to...

-- Understand the relevant anatomy, physiology and pathology of massage
+Understand the effects of anatomy, physiology and pathology on human function

 What level is the course and do I need any particular skills?

 TO GAIN ENTRY TO THIS COURSE, YOU WILL NEED: